BIDS-collaborative/hackingmeasurement.github.io/syllabus.md

 ## Course Description

-This course is being offered as a part of the [Data Science Collaborative][DSC] at the [Berkeley Institute of Data Science (BIDS)][BIDS].
-We will take a project-based approach to social and environmental measurement incorporating mobile devices, "Internet of Things" (or "Web of Things") style sensors, and remote sensing.
-There will be a classroom discussion each week, followed by a tutorial / practicum in BIDS.
+This course addresses the fast-growing area of social and environmental measurement using technologies such as mobile devices, “Internet of Things” (or “Web of Things”) style sensors, and remote sensing.
+We will take a project-based approach, with a classroom discussion each week, followed by a tutorial / practicum in the [Berkeley Institute for Data Science][BIDS.
+Note that the focus of this course is on data collection and management.
+Teams will likely do some basic visualization and exploratory data analysis; statistics and/or machine learning are not expected.
 We will leverage support from the [Social Science Matrix][Matrix], the [D-Lab][Dlab], [BIDS][BIDS], and [Berkeley Research Computing][BRC] to provide necessary training, hardware, and compute resources.
-Note that the focus of this course is on data collection and management.
-Teams will likely do some basic visualization and exploratory data analysis -- statistics and/or machine learning are not expected.
+This course is being offered as a part of the [Data Science Collaborative][DSC] at [BIDS][BIDS].

 Students will work with project clients, who will help determine the project roadmap.
 Note that the primary goal of the course is educational -- solving the